cloud-ed/CloudedClicker/README.md

-# CloudedClicker V1.1.0
+# CloudedClicker V1.2.0

-CloudedClicker is a lightweight, customizeable **autoclicker for Windows** - now with mouse macro recording and playback.
+CloudedClicker is a lightweight, customizeable **autoclicker and macro tool for Windows** - now with full custom keybinds.

 ---

-6 weeks ago, as of writing this, I experienced a serious distal humeral fracture (the lower part of your upper arm) that caused radial nerve palsy (nerve damage that causes you to lose control of your wrist and fingers).
-I then had surgery a week later to get it repaired, with my nerve found to be partially-severed (which was re-attached).
-Luckily for me, it was my dominant hand, meaning most things were significantly harder and tasks would slow to a crawl.
-However, during this time I figured I should try and write a project that could at least help minimise my strain (and play Cookie Clicker).
+6 weeks ago, I suffered a serious distal humeral fracture, which resulted in radial nerve palsy - a condition that impairs my ability to control my wrist and fingers.
+After surgery, my nerve was found to be partially severed and surgically re-attached.
+As it was my dominant hand, everyday tasks became much more challenging and slow.
+During my recovery, I realized I could use this as an opportunity to create something that would reduce the strain I was experiencing (and play Cookie Clicker).
 Thus, CloudedClicker was born.

 ---